How this looks in practice

 Prototyping data and reports from the engagement opened talks for nationwide piloting with a pharmacy chain.

-Multinational consumer brand and their university partner
+Multinational consumer brand with over 400k employees and their university partner

 How do we support our employees in learning about sustainability and becoming active contributors?